To convert a space-separated string to a list in Python, call the str.split()

 To convert a space-separated string of integers to a list in Python:

-- Split the string on empty spaces.
+- Split the string into empty spaces.

 - Convert each element to an integer.